I could be wrong about this…

 Let’s do the math…

-If your current salary is 40K, it’s not unlikely that you could increase your pay to 120K, which is a 300% loss if you’re thinking like a SysAdmin.
+If your current salary is 40K.
+It’s likely that you could increase your pay to 120K, which is 300%.

-What I want to share today applies more specifically to SysAdmins but could also apply to any job.
+What I want to share today applies more specifically to SysAdmins but could also apply to any job title.

 Think about this.